mofrim/42-fdf/README.md

   is the list of feature i still want to implement / bugs i want to fix / things i want to clarify:

+  - [x] draw_map_points_size with a circle not a rectangle
+  - [ ] control height-exaggeration. init with a good compromise value.
-    1) left-hand-right-hand coordinate system problem.
+  - [ ] left-hand-right-hand coordinate system problem.
-    2) norminette.
+  - [ ] norminette.
-    3) color_map for different z-values.
+  - [ ] color_map for different z-values.
-    4) control height-exaggeration. init with a good compromise value.
-    5) show some info on the screen, like: current zoom, angle, ...
+  - [ ] show some info on the screen, like: current zoom, angle, ...
-    6) draw a small coordinate system on the screen and rotate it along with the map.
+  - [ ] draw a small coordinate system on the screen and rotate it along with the map.
-    7) draw_map_points_size with a circle not a rectangle!!
+  - [ ] implement a centering-algorithm for the map in the window
+  - [ ]

 - **[2024-09-19 10:19]** `draw_map_points_size_circle()`. how to draw a circle?